Holmusk/Quality-Assurance-Engineer-Challenge/README.md

 ### What You'll need to build

-You will need to create a test suite that tests the registration process of an app and generates a report at the end of the test.
+You will need to create a test script that tests the registration process of an app and generates a report at the end of the test.
 The test should be able to automatically register a new account and sign in the app and detects problems if any.

 ### Bits and Pieces to take note of
 * You will test the apk file named "glyco_test.apk" found in this repository.